piyushambasta99/Car-Sales-and-Performance-Analysis/README.md

+	Analyzed the Data from various aspects
-Analysed Data # Car-Sales-and-Performance-Analysis Concluded Market trend regarding vehicle type
+	Concluded market trend regarding vehicle type
-Top manufacturers by performance
+	Top manufacturers by performance
-Contribution of vehicle type in revenue
+	Contribution of vehicle type in sales
-Lowest and Highest selling manufacturers
+	Lowest and highest selling manufacturers
-Average Price of vehicle
+	Average Price of vehicle